-Things to Note: SalesLoft admins can set their Salesforce Sync intervals to limit the number of API calls made to Salesforce.
-Also, the Salesforce Field Configuration may be edited to include less fields or set fields to sync in one direction, if too many API calls are being made.
+- SalesLoft admins can set their Salesforce Sync intervals to limit the number of API calls made to Salesforce.

 With all these questions about limitations surrounded API calls, SalesLoft offers the option to set a threshold to warn them when the amount of API requests have been met.
 This gives you the power to prevent future Salesforce sync failures from occurring by purchasing extra API calls or disabling specific services.

 As a SalesLoft admin, from the Salesforce Connector page under the API Usage tab you can view information about the Total API calls available versus the number of API calls used.

 A visual representation of your API calls can keep your mind at ease, or spring you into necessary action.
 This is why we've provided bar codes that show the daily limit of API calls allowed by your CRM.